matvp91/promise-scheduler/README.md

 # promise-scheduler

 Run async code in a synchronous order by scheduling promises, with the possibility to cancel pending or active tasks.
-Optimized for the browser environment.
+Optimized for the browser environment, less then 1KB in file size.

 I came across a situation where I needed more fine-grained control over a sequence of async operations, with the added requirement that a single operational task should be abortable.
 Meaning that the task could abort earlier on in its execution in order for the next task to run.
 Think of a `fetch` call with an `AbortController` that makes the `Promise` resolve earlier due to the fact that the signal is cancelled along the way, but then in a sequence of multiple fetch calls.